Mikejo5000/vsts-docs-pr/docs/user-guide/connect-team-projects.md

 ---
-title: Connect to team projects in VSTS or TFS
+title: Connect to team projects in Azure Codex or TFS
-description: Connect a client to the cloud service VSTS or on-premises Team Foundation Server (TFS) ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart
+description: Connect a client to the cloud service Azure Codex or on-premises Team Foundation Server (TFS) ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart